CleasbyCode/pdvzip/README.md

 # pdvzip
-A simple command-line tool for embedding a ZIP file (up to *200MB) within an "executable" PNG image.
+A command-line tool for embedding a ZIP file (up to *200MB) within an "executable" PNG image.
 Share the "ZIP-embedded" image on compatible social media & image hosting sites.

 \*Image size limit is platform dependant:-